benpriebe/ServerRI/README.md

-ServerRI
+#ServerRI#
 ========

-An fully working overly engineered server side webapi solution
+An fully working overly engineered server side webapi solution.

+The architecture for this server side solution incorporates the following patterns and technologies:

+- Entity Framework 5x (Code First)
+- Repository Pattern
+- Unit of Work Pattern
+- IoC (using AutoFac)
+- A Service API using DTOs (models) and AutoMapper
+- .NET WebAPI REST architecture (with REST-RPC extensions when needed).

+The solution is very enterprisey with lots of layers to enable extreme abstraction and unit testing.

+It aims to demonstrate how to handle:
+ - exceptions
+ - logging
+ - validation
+ - unit testing (mocking)
+ - e2e testing (end-to-end)

+*NOTE:* If you're looking for something simpler I suggest you move along.

 ##Pre-Requisites:##